Cursor

 Google Play vs The App Store.

-Both stores share revenue distribution conditions, with the stores taking 30% of revenue and the other 70% going to the developers.
-The difference is that the Google Play Store charges a one-off payment of $25 while Apple’s App Store charges an annual fee of $99.
+Both stores share similar revenue distribution conditions, though there's some good news for smaller developers.
+If you're earning under $1 million a year through either store, they'll only take a 15% commission (rather than the standard 30%), with the remaining 85% going to you.
+The difference in upfront costs remains: the Google Play Store charges a one-off payment of $25 while Apple's App Store charges an annual fee of $99.

 Consider hybrid